-If we didn't use OpenMP (which would internally do the following anyway, in essence), we would have a shared variable named, say, nextchunk similar to nextbase in our prime-finding program in Section 1.4.2.2.
+We would have a shared variable named, say, nextchunk similar to nextbase in our prime-finding program in Section 1.5.1.
 Each time a thread would finish a chunk, it would obtain a new chunk to work on, by recording the value of nextchunk and incrementing that variable by 1 (all atomically, of course).